-Level 1 Level 2 Level 3 Level 4 Level 5 Level 6 Select, with broad- based input from teacher leaders and teachers, and implement multiple selected designs for team and whole- school professional learning that align with educator and student learning goals and support and encourage col- Select, with broad- based input from teacher leaders and teachers, and implement two selected designs for team and whole- school professional learning that align with educator and student learning goals and support and encourage col- Select, with broad- based input from teacher leaders and teachers, and imple- ment a single design for team and whole-school professional learn- ing that aligns with educator and student learning goals and supports and encourages col- Implement multiple selected designs for team and whole-school professional learning aligned with student learning goals with limited input from teacher leaders and teachers.
+Level 1 Level 2 Level 3 Level 4 Level 5 Level 6 Select, with broad- based input from teacher leaders and teachers, and implement multiple selected designs for team and whole- school professional learning that align with educator and student learning goals and support and encourage col- laborative inquiry, Select, with broad- based input from teacher leaders and teachers, and implement two selected designs for team and whole- school professional learning that align with educator and student learning goals and support and encourage col- laborative inquiry, Select, with broad- based input from teacher leaders and teachers, and imple- ment a single design for team and whole-school professional learn- ing that aligns with educator and student learning goals and supports and encourages col- laborative inquiry, Implement multiple selected designs for team and whole-school professional learning aligned with student learning goals with limited input from teacher leaders and teachers.
 Implement a single design for team and whole-school professional learning aligned with student learning goals with limited input from teacher leaders and teachers.
-Implement designs for team- and whole-school professional learning selected by someone outside the school without input from teacher leaders and teachers. laborative inquiry, problem solving, laborative inquiry, problem solving, laborative inquiry, problem solving, and learning among educators. and learning among educators. and learning among educators.
+Implement designs for team- and whole-school professional learning selected by someone outside the school without input from teacher leaders and teachers. problem solving, and learning among problem solving, and learning among problem solving, and learning among educators. educators. educators.